AIML4OS/WP9_S2_PL/README.md

 *2020*

 ![](images/Picture6.png)

-When it comes to the most frequently visited places, Warsaw in the Mazowieckie Voivodeship and Kraków in the Małopolskie Voivodeship stand out as the top destinations (highlighted in dark blue).
-Together, these two cities attracted over 3 million tourists annually in both 2018 and 2019.
-In 2020, a significant decline in tourist numbers was observed in these two regions due to the pandemic.
-That year, the most visited places were seaside cities and Wrocław , likely due to its proximity to the German border.
+When it comes to the most frequently visited places, Warsaw in the Mazowieckie Voivodeship and Kraków in the Małopolskie Voivodeship stand out as the top destinations (highlighted in dark blue).Together, these two cities attracted over 3 million tourists annually in both 2018 and 2019.In 2020, a significant decline in tourist numbers was observed in these two regions due to the pandemic.That year, the most visited places were seaside cities and Wrocław , likely due to its proximity to the German border.

 **Overnight stays of foreign tourists**